 Skin: no bruising or erythema, no skin breakdown

-Neurologic: Sensation (fine touch, pain, temperature, proprioception) preserved over all areas of face and body.
-Muscle weakness seen in turning the head to the left compared to right and in shrugging the shoulders on the left side.
+Sensation (fine touch, pain, temperature, and proprioception) preserved over all areas of face and body.
+Manual muscle testing demonstrates 4/5 strength with head rotation to the left and shoulder shrug on the left side.
 All other movements 5/5.
 Balance and coordination are largely intact.
 Hearing is normal to finger rub bilaterally.